BEFT: Bias-Efficient Fine-Tuning of Language Models in Low-Data Regimes: Evaluation

-We report the importance ranking of different bias terms and downstream performance for various bias-selection approaches, as shown in Fig. \ref{fig:rank_comparison} and Table \ref{tab:main}. \baichuanchange{The importance ranking is derived from importance scores of all bias terms.}
+We report the importance ranking and downstream performance for various bias-selection approaches, as shown in Fig. \ref{fig:rank_comparison} and Table \ref{tab:main}, \aclbaichuan{where the importance ranking is obtained by sorting the change of bias terms, as discussed in Section \ref{sec:method}.
+The greater the change, the higher the importance ranking}.